migueloteroprado/nodepop/README.md

 }
 ```

-### POST /apiv1/anuncios
+### POST /api/anuncios

-Inserts a new Anuncio document in database
+Inserts a new Ad document in database

+A valid JWT auth token must be passed, as described previously.

 ##### Parameters